-Nigeria's most recent tariff review occurred in September 2008, when the Nigerian government issued the 2008-2012 Common External Tariff (CET) Book, which harmonizes its tariffs with the ECOWAS Common External Tariff (CET), under the ECOWAS Trade Liberalization Scheme.
-Nigeria had partially implemented the ECOWAS CET since 2005.
-The 2008-2012 CET has five tariff bands: zero duty on capital goods, machinery, and essential drugs not produced locally; 5 percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty on goods in certain sectors that the government seeks to protect.
-According to the Nigerian government, 70 percent of existing tariffs have been aligned with the CET.
+Nigeria's most recent tariff review occurred in September 2008, when the Nigerian government issued the 2008-2012 Common External Tariff (CET) Book, which harmonizes its tariffs regime with the proposed ECOWAS Common External Tariff under the ECOWAS Trade Liberalization Scheme (ETLS).
+The 2008-2012 CET has five tariff bands: zero duty on capital goods, machinery, and essential drugs not produced locally; 5 percent duty on imported raw materials; 10 percent duty on intermediate goods; 20 percent duty on finished goods; and 35 percent duty on goods in certain sectors that the Nigerian government seeks to protect.

-Adoption of the 2008-2012 CET is part of the Nigerian government's economic reform agenda, aimed at improving Nigeria's trade and investment environment and harmonizing economic policies within ECOWAS.
-According to the WTO, Nigeria's average MFN applied tariff rate is 11.7 percent.
+The Nigerian government included harmonizing Nigeria's tariff policy with ETLS as part of its economic reform agenda, aimed at improving Nigeria's trade and investment environment and harmonizing economic policies within ECOWAS.
+The Ministry of Finance has confirmed that the CET would be extended for 2013, pending ongoing ECOWAS negotiations towards a region-wide CET.
+According to the WTO, Nigeria's average MFN applied tariff rate was 11.7 percent in 2011.
 The average applied tariff is 15.5 percent for agricultural goods and 11.2 percent for non-agricultural products.

-In 2012, Nigeria added a number of levies on selected agricultural imports that significantly raise effective tariff rates.
-These include an increase in the effective duty on wheat grain imports from 5 percent to 20 percent, on wheat flour imports from 35 percent to 100 percent, on brown rice imports from 5 percent to 35 percent, and on milled rice imports from 30 percent to 80 percent.
-In addition, the government has announced that, as of January 1, 2013, effective tariffs on imports of raw sugar will be raised from 5 percent to 60 percent.
-Companies report that high tariffs, nontransparent valuation procedures, frequent policy changes, and unclear interpretations by the Nigerian Customs Service (NCS) make importing difficult and expensive, and often create bottlenecks for commercial activities.
-Nigeria's dependence on imported raw materials and finished goods aggravates this problem, affecting both foreign and domestic manufacturers.
-Reportedly, many importers resort to undervaluing and smuggling to avoid paying full tariffs.
+In 2012, Nigeria added a number of supplemental levies and duties on selected agricultural imports that significantly raise effective tariff rates.
+These levies and duties increase the effective duty on wheat grain imports from 5 percent to 20 percent, on wheat flour imports from 35 percent to 100 percent, on brown rice imports from 5 percent to 35 percent, and on milled rice imports from 30 percent to 80 percent.
+In addition, the government announced effective tariffs, as of January 1, 2013, of 60 percent on raw sugar imports and 80 percent on refined sugar.